Skip to main content

 1. Your Air Filter Is Clogged

-2. Your Thermostat Is Set Wrong
+2. Your Thermostat Settings Are Off

 3. The Outdoor Unit Is Dirty or Blocked

-4. Your AC Is Low on Refrigerant
+4. You’re Low on Refrigerant

-Signs of low refrigerant:
+Signs your system is low on refrigerant:

 5. The Evaporator Coil Is Frozen